torgeirln/stretch-and-fold/README.md

 # stretch-and-fold

-Sourdough bread recipes and calculator using baker's percentages.
+Simple desktop app contaning sourdough bread recipes and a calculator for converting baker's percentages to weights.